2014 Event Calendar

 January - December

 Come visit anytime of the year to see the young spring Chinook salmon that we raise.
 Eggs are taken in August and September and raised through the alevin stage in egg stacks in the nursery.
 We have an egg stack where you can view the developing eggs and alevins late August through December.
 By mid to late December the alevins have used up their yolk sac and become fry.
 The fry are placed in the nursery tanks, kept on well water, and fed as many as 8x/day.
 Come see these little babies up close during this time.
-In April our juveniles that are in the outside raceways are smolting and preparing for life in the salt-water ocean by becoming more silver and their kidneys will change to process all the salt.
-They are released mid-April and then travel the 496 miles and past 7 dams to the Columbia River estuary and Pacific Ocean where they will rear, most for 2-3 years and jacks for only 1 year.
-After the release, the fish from the nursery are moved outside into the raceways where they rear for an additional year on a mix of river and well water until their release the following April.
+On January 1 all of fish celebrate their birthday, our babies become age-1 and our juveniles age-2.
+In late March we move the age-1 fry into the outside raceways where they rear for an additional year on a mix of river and well water.
+In April our age-2 juveniles that are in the outside raceways are smolting and preparing for life in the salt-water ocean by becoming more silver and their kidneys will change to process all the salt.
+They are released mid-April and then travel the 496 miles and past 7 dams to the Columbia River estuary and Pacific Ocean where they will rear, most for 2 to 3 years and jacks for 1 year, returning as age-3, 4, and 5.

 Winter Life Snowshoe Tour